• home

 At the start of 2020, I’d applied for a second BVB to travel to New Zealand with Callum for a short road trip, just 2 weeks and then back to work.
 I was shocked, then, when my BVB came back with a 12-month travel period.
 Everything I’d ever read about BVBs was that your visa wouldn’t be granted with an active travel period, since you are required to be onshore in Australia when the 820/801 is finally issued— I took this to mean that I wouldn’t be getting my visa until January 2021, at the earliest, and this absolutely crushed me.

 All the while, I was hearing from readers who had used my blog to apply for their visa and then had it granted.
-And as infinitely happy as I was for all of these people (really, I am so happy for you all!!), and especially that I was able to help, it was really hard feeling like my time would never come.
+And as infinitely happy as I was for all of these people (really, I am so happy for you all!!), and especially that I was able to help, it was really hard feeling like my own time would never come.

 To anyone experiencing this visa envy, the best advice I can give (knowing full-well that it’s easier said than done) is to not compare your experience too closely to anyone else’s.
 Every single application is unique, every situation different, and you’ll lose your mind obsessing over other couples’ visa outcomes when it really has NO bearing on your own outcome.
-Know that it WILL happen, but stressing about the when can and will drive you mad.
+Know that it will happen, but stressing about the when can drive you mad.

 I couldn’t have been more surprised to sit down at my desk this Friday and see 2 emails with the subject line IMMI Grant Notification.
 My heart was in my throat, knowing what this must be and yet not wanting to jinx it.
 One look at the PDF attachment and I burst into tears.